 School student travel

-Students may be eligible for free or subsidised travel to and from school or TAFE under the School Student Travel Scheme (SSTS).
+Students may be eligible for free or subsidised travel to and from school or TAFE under the School Student Transport Scheme (SSTS).

 Types of school travel assistance available